 - Close your eyes and breath deeply and slowly, ensuring you’re expanding your abdomen (belly breathing), not just your chest.
 Focus especially on long, slow exhales.

 - Optional: lay a heating pad over your abdomen while you do this to help relax the muscles even more.

 10. Try abdominal massage to move gas and stool

 This can be done on its own or combined with the breathing exercise above.
 Use medium pressure to trace the path of your small and large intestines, encouraging the bowels to move gas and stool down the tract.
-This video demonstration by a pelvic floor Physical Therapist is excellent.
+This quick video demonstration of the “I Love You” massage by a pelvic floor Physical Therapist is great.